Brad Morkos: Early career

 Morkos played his junior football for the Illawarra Steelers and was selected for the Australian Schoolboys before being signed by the Canberra Raiders on a three-year NRL deal in 2021.

 2022

 Morkos played for the NSW U19s in June playing in the centres in a 32-4 win for the NSW U19s.

 Morkos made his international debut for Lebanon in their 34-12 loss to New Zealand at the 2021 Rugby League World Cup in October.

+Post NRL

+In 2023 Morkos walked away from the NRL in order to return home.
+In 2024, Morkos was playing in Albion Park but had aspirations to join the MMA.